cbcrc/LinkIt/README.md

 - when a model property name with the suffix `Id` or `Ids` matches a link target name
 - when a model property name is the same as a link target name

-Since the model property "Model.TagIds" match the link target "Tags", the MediaLinkedSourceConfig defined above is unessary and could be ommited.
+Since the model property `Model.TagIds` match the link target `Tags`, the `MediaLinkedSourceConfig` defined above is unessary and could be ommited.

-When invoking loadLinkProtocolBuilder.Build, all the assemblies passed by argument will be scanned and ILoadLinkProtocolConfig will be applied.
-Moreover, all the conventions passed by argument will be applied.
-If a convention conflict with an configuration explicitly defined in a ILoadLinkProtocolConfig, the configuration defined in a ILoadLinkProtocolConfig wins.
+When invoking `loadLinkProtocolBuilder.Build`, all the assemblies passed by argument will be scanned in order to apply the conventions and the `ILoadLinkProtocolConfig`.
+If a convention conflicts with a configuration explicitly defined in a `ILoadLinkProtocolConfig`, the configuration defined in a `ILoadLinkProtocolConfig` wins.

 ```csharp
     var loadLinkProtocolBuilder = new LoadLinkProtocolBuilder();